eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 Resource Limits Configuration Rules
 """""""""""""""""""""""""""""""""""

-The relation between ``max-size`` and ``safety-margin`` introduces resource limits that dictate memory usage.
+The relation between ``max-size`` and ``size-tolerance`` introduces resource limits that dictate memory usage.
 The behavior depends on the enabled recorders:

 A. If only one recorder is enabled